 The Counseling Center is concerned with promoting the psychological well-being of students.
 All students experience occasional difficulties coping with the challenges of life and many come on their own initiative to the Counseling Center for assistance in managing stress, transitions, and other issues.
 In your unique position as a faculty or staff member, you may be the first to recognize when personal difficulties are affecting a student's academic or social relations.

-The MSU Counseling Center specializes in the treatment of all psychological, developmental, and mental health issues that affect individuals in a college setting.
+The MSU Counseling Center specializes in the treatment of all emotional, psychological, developmental, and mental health issues that affect individuals in a college setting.
 A great amount of our work involves counseling with students who are distressed in one way or another.
 We see students for a wide variety of concerns:

 Depression